Musica Viva Australia

 Musica Viva Australia presents Aura Go, Timo-Veikko Valve and Kristian Winther in the piano trio for which we’ve all been waiting.

-Doric String Quarter & Lloyd Van't Hoff
+Doric String Quartet & Lloyd Van't Hoff

 Mon 22 Jun, 7PM